tczbzb/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-web/en.md

 #Integrate Facebook SDK Beta for Cocos2d-JS on Web

-Facebook have provided its official Javascript SDK, so what's meaning of providing another one in Cocos2d-JS?
-It's because Cocos2d-JS is cross platform, and our mobile solution should work perfectly on Web, iOS and Android.
-But if you use Facebook Javascript SDK with Cocos2d-JS on Web, then when you port you game to iOS or Android, you will need to rewrite all code using Facebook API with native code.
-Sometimes, it's just a mission impossible.

-So we provided you Facebook SDK Beta for Cocos2d-JS so that your Facebook Game can cross platform without modifing any code.

-For integrating Facebook SDK Beta for Cocos2d-JS, please follow the steps below:
+This doc walks you through the integration of Facebook SDK Beta for Cocos2d-JS on Android, including creating app, configuring SDK settings and apk packaging.

+Although Facebook has [Facebook SDK for Javascript](http://developers.facebook.com/docs/javascript), if your game has both mobile version and web version, we highly recommend you to use this SDK for the web version because you can use the same code of Facebook integration for both mobile and web without writing them separately for each platform.

-## 1. Integrate Facebook Javascript SDK
+**step1**: Integrate Facebook SDK for Javascript

 There are two ways for doing this:

-- Developers can found all dependencies files in `frameworks/cocos2d-html5/extenrnal` folder, You can load all dependencies manually like this：
+- Option 1: you can find all the files under `frameworks/cocos2d-html5/extenrnal` folder.
+Then you can load all dependencies manually as below：

 ```
 cc.loader.loadJs("", [